How to Buy a Gun in Havana

 Snow wants to be rain:

-it wants to dance on leaves
+to dance on leaves

 in the green of spring.